 There are three ways to file your tax return electronically:

 - Use your own tax software.
-Most tax programs, such as TurboTax, include the option to submit your return by e-file.
+Most tax programs, such as TurboTax and H&R Block, include the option to submit your return by e-file.

 - Use a tax preparer.
-You can find an authorized e-file tax professional by clicking through a ink on the IRS home page at irs.gov and entering your zip code.
+You can find an authorized e-file tax professional by clicking through a link on the IRS home page at irs.gov and entering your zip code.

-- Use “Free File” at the IRS website.
+- Use “Free File” on the IRS website.
 You’ll find it at irs.gov/freefile.

 - Bonus method: Military members have several methods for filing their taxes free.